 Suits one and all

 Pilates needs only minimal equipment, just a mat to lie on and comfortable clothing.
+You can also include an at home dumbbells for your pilates arm workout, all you need is a set of lightweights.
+Start by holding the dumbbells with your arms down and palms facing your body.
+Put the dumbbells together at the centerline of the body and it will give you strong defined shoulders.
 While one of the joys of Pilates is that you can practice it almost anywhere, you may prefer to attend a class with a qualified instructor at first to make sure that you are performing the exercises correctly.

 Health benefits of Pilates